The Firechasers: Reception

 The Monthly Film Bulletin wrote: "A straightforward thriller, presumably made with the American TV market in mind.
-(Its director, Sidney Hayers, made several episodes of The Human Jungle and The Avengers for ITC.)
+(Its director, Sidney Hayers, made several episodes of The Human Jungle and The Avengers for ABC.)
 The emphasis is on action and the photogenic qualities of the fires; but while these are mounted with due dramatic flair, the performances are generally wooden, though Keith Barron does manage to invest an unlikely role with some bite.
 But the only time The Firechasers really rises above its romanticised world of highpowered journalists and insurance detectives is in the presentation of the mechanics of fire fighting, especially in the climactic fire in a large department store, with the heroine trapped in a lift between floors, fire above and below, and water spraying in on her from the ceiling sprinklers."

 Kine Weekly wrote: "Straightforward who-dunnit, this has some exciting fire scenes and a tense climax. ...
 The mystery of who is responsible for the outbreaks is reasonably well kept amidst the usual crop of red herrings and, since this is primarily an action story, it does not matter so much that the characters are superficial."

 TV Guide gave the film 1/5 stars, calling it "so-so entertainment."

 In the Radio Times Tony Sloman wrote, "Director Sidney Hayers keeps up the pace as unlikely insurance investigator Everett hunts an arsonist throughout a London peopled with well-known British character actors."